 - Not having access controls

-- Not having a HIPAA complaint agreement with vendors before sharing PHI
+- Not having a business associate agreement with partners before sharing PHI

-- Delaying a notification to patients in case of a breach
+- Delaying notification to patients in case of a breach

 - Ignoring the 60-day timeframe from breach discovery to issue a notification